altimmons/LangNotes/Linux/ShellNotes.md

 Here are some common environmental variables that you will come across:

-- `SHELL`: This describes the shell--in most cases, this will be **bash** but other values can be set if you prefer other options.
+>- `SHELL`: This describes the shell--in most cases, this will be **bash** but other values can be set if you prefer other options.
-- `TERM`: This specifies the type of terminal to emulate when running the shell.
+>- `TERM`: This specifies the type of terminal to emulate when running the shell.
 Different hardware terminals can be emulated based on requirements.
-- `USER`: The current logged in **user.**
+>- `USER`: The current logged in **user.**
-- `PWD`: The *current working directory.*
+>- `PWD`: The *current working directory.*
-- `OLDPWD`: The *previous working directory.* This is kept by the shell in order to switch back by running `cd -`.
+>- `OLDPWD`: The *previous working directory.* This is kept by the shell in order to switch back by running `cd -`.
-- `LS_COLORS`: This defines color codes that are used to optionally add colored output to the ls command.
+>- `LS_COLORS`: This defines color codes that are used to optionally add colored output to the ls command.
-- `MAIL`: The path to the current user's mailbox.
+>- `MAIL`: The path to the current user's mailbox.
-- **`PATH`**: A list of directories that the system will check when looking for commands.
+>- **`PATH`**: A list of directories that the system will check when looking for commands.
 When a user types in a command, the system will check directories in this order for the executable.
-- `LANG`: The current language and localization settings, including character encoding.
+>- `LANG`: The current language and localization settings, including character encoding.
-- `HOME`: The current user's home directory.
+>- `HOME`: The current user's home directory.
 `_`: The most recent previously executed command.
 In addition to these environmental variables, some shell variables that you'll often see are:

--`BASHOPTS`: The list of options that were used when bash was executed.
+>- `BASHOPTS`: The list of options that were used when bash was executed.
 This can be useful for finding out if the shell environment will operate in the way you want it to.
--`BASH_VERSION`: The version of bash being executed, in human-readable form.
+>- `BASH_VERSION`: The version of bash being executed, in human-readable form.
--`BASH_VERSINFO`: The version of bash, in machine-readable output.
+>- `BASH_VERSINFO`: The version of bash, in machine-readable output.
--`COLUMNS`: The number of columns wide that are being used to draw output on the screen.
+>- `COLUMNS`: The number of columns wide that are being used to draw output on the screen.
--`DIRSTACK`: The stack of directories that are available with the pushd and popd commands.
+>- `DIRSTACK`: The stack of directories that are available with the pushd and popd commands.
--`HISTFILESIZE`: Number of lines of command history stored to a file.
+>- `HISTFILESIZE`: Number of lines of command history stored to a file.
--`HISTSIZE`: Number of lines of command history allowed in memory.
+>- `HISTSIZE`: Number of lines of command history allowed in memory.
--`HOSTNAME`: The hostname of the computer at this time.
+>- `HOSTNAME`: The hostname of the computer at this time.
--`IFS`: The internal field separator to separate input on the command line.
+>- `IFS`: The internal field separator to separate input on the command line.
 By default, this is a space.
--`PS1`: The primary command prompt definition.
+>- `PS1`: The primary command prompt definition.
 This is used to define what your prompt looks like when you -start a shell session.
 The PS2 is used to declare secondary prompts for when a command spans multiple lines.
--`SHELLOPTS`: Shell options that can be set with the set option.
+>- `SHELLOPTS`: Shell options that can be set with the set option.
--`UID`: The UID of the current user.
+>- `UID`: The UID of the current user.

 -----